AdaGold/js-calculator/README.md

 We will build a calculator command line interface (CLI) to perform simple arithmetic.
 The program should use an input variable that contains two numbers and an operation to provide the result of applying the operation to the two numbers.

-In future projects, **our projects will NOT take user input,** and instead **we will use a variable to hold and represent user input.**
+Our JavaScript projects, **our projects will NOT take user input,** and instead **we will use a variable to hold and represent user input.**

 ## Setup Requirements